MultinodeTECH/AutoMusic/e-drum-practice-app/docs/00_development_plan.md

 *   **More Game Modes:** Such as a free-play mode, rhythm challenges, etc.

 This plan provides a clear blueprint for the project.
 I suggest we start by focusing on Phase 2: Core Practice Engine.

+## 6. How to Run

+This application is a static web page that requires a simple local HTTP server to run correctly due to browser security policies (e.g., for loading local files via AJAX).

+### On Windows

+1. Ensure you have Python installed.
+2. Double-click the `run.bat` file.
+3. This will start a local server.
+Open your web browser and navigate to `http://localhost:8000`.

+### On macOS / Linux

+1. Ensure you have Python installed.
+2. Open a terminal in the project's root directory.
+3. Run the command: `sh ./run.sh`
+4. This will start a local server.
+Open your web browser and navigate to `http://localhost:8000`.